PrioritySoftware/PrioritySoftware.github.io/_tutorial/index.md

 For example, the user fills field X and then quickly fills field Y. At the time the user fills field X it also notifies the server about changing the field.
 The server then activates a trigger that puts value in field Y.

-In this case the value the user typed in field Y may be overrun by the value received from the server, or the other way around, the user may overrun the value came from the server by mistake.
+In this case the value the user typed in field Y may be overrun by the value received from the server, or the other way around, the user may overrun the value from the server by mistake.

 One approach for avoiding such scenarios may be to wait after field change, and not allow the focus to move to the next field.
-The disadvantage of this approach is that the user may not notice that the field hasn't receive focus yet, and type anyway, in which case the input will be ignored.
+The disadvantage of this approach is that the user may not notice that the field hasn't received focus yet, and type anyway, in which case the input will be ignored.